SaeedMotedaveli/android-weather-library/README.md

 | NA | 0 | na | <img src="/assets/na.png" width="48" />  |

 ## proguard
-If you want to use proguard, just this to end of `proguard-rules.pro` file:
+If you want to use proguard, just add this to end of `proguard-rules.pro` file:
 ```
 -keepattributes Signature